alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 `Local` runs a sub-computation under a transformed view of the environment.

-For example: compute the current quote, then re-run the same pipeline under `IsVip = true` to show a “what if you were VIP?” price.
+For example: compute the current quote, then re-run the same pipeline under `IsVip = true` to show a "what if you were VIP?" price.

 ```csharp
 static Reader<PricingEnv, string> CompareVipPrice(string serviceName) =>